EssentialsX/Website/pages/wiki/Locale.md

 TODO: examples here + link to minimessage wiki

-# TODO: sections below here haven't been reviewed/edited, remove if redundant

-## Example

-Let's say you simply want to change the way currency is output so that the currency symbol comes AFTER the balance:

-- Be sure to read the information above regarding custom locales/messages.
-- Locate the line "currency={0}{1}"
-- Switch the numbers around, it should now read "currency={1}{0}". {1} is the amount, {0} is the currency symbol.
-You can have spaces here too, if you want.
-- Save the file and restart the server or issue /ess reload.

-## Disabling Messages
+### Hiding specific messages

-Most user messages can be disabled or hidden simply by setting the message string to blank, for example:
+Most messages can be disabled or hidden - simply set the message to blank.
+For example:

 ```properties
 noNewMail=
 ```

-## Contributing

-If you wish to contribute translations, you can do so using [Crowdin](https://crowdin.com/project/essentialsx-official).

-## Other files

-### plugin.yml

-Aside from the messages file, there are a few other locations or settings you may want to change.
-The EssentialsX help system automatically reads each plugin's `plugin.yml`, including its own, and uses these files to display the syntax and command descriptions.
-To have a complete in-game translation, you may want to update these files to your native language.

-### Config file
+### Editing messages in the config file

-There are a number of settings in EssentialsX which can be altered by editing `plugins/Essentials/config.yml`, such as the currency format.
-These are independent of the `locale` setting, and can be changed without editing the jar file.
+There are a small number of settings in EssentialsX which can be altered by editing `plugins/Essentials/config.yml`, such as the currency format, and custom join and leave messages.

-### Text commands
+### Creating custom text commands and books

-EssentialsX's text commands like `/motd` and `/rules` can be edited completely separately from the messages files and the config.
-Simply run the command in-game once, then find the corresponding text file inside `plugins/Essentials` to edit it.
+EssentialsX's text commands (including `/motd`, `/rules`, `/info` and `/custom`) can be edited through text files in the `plugins/Essentials` directory.
+Simply run the command in-game once, then you'll find the corresponding text file inside `plugins/Essentials` to edit it.

+Custom books can be edited similarly to custom text commands.

+> TODO: explain chapters + book itemmeta